 Then determine the number of calories of carbohydrates you wish to consume before and after your workouts.

 Doing this allows you to consume some carbs on a daily basis so to keep your body out of ketosis.
 This can provide much more energy for your exercise and fuel your workouts.

 Some people will prefer to keep some carbs in on these days but lower them slightly while others might choose to remove them altogether.

 If you are very active, you would want to consume more carbs.
 Sedentary or moderately active people would need fewer carbs.

 Starting a targeted ketogenic diet for weight loss would be excellent for those who are looking to gain mass but want to manage their blood sugar levels.

 If you’re looking for more ketogenic diet lifestyle and tips then be sure to check out our keto blog.

-Join our mailing list and get free access to the latest news and updates from our team
+Sign up to our mailing list today and get free access to a Ketogenic Diet Meal Plan plus the latest news and updates from our team

-Straight to your inbox
+Straight to your inbox!